 Community Engagement (CE) and Aging with Empowerment (AWE)

 The Family Support team is available to take phone calls and answer emails to help problem solve, plan, and find additional community resources.
-Virtual Meet Ups, workshops, and support groups on Zoom are available for families and participants who sign up through the Meet Up St. Louis Arc Connections Group.
+Virtual Meet Ups, workshops, and support groups on Zoom are available for families and participants view the Calendar of Events for more information.
 Please contact Sharon Spurlock, Senior Director of Family Supports at (o) 314-817-2222, (c) 314-974-6022.

 Launch and Bounce Forward

 One-on-one sessions and group sessions are being offered virtually until further notice.
 Launch and Launch in the City are hosting virtual hang-outs for current participants.
 Launch is able to do intakes, virtually, for individuals interested in participating in Launch.
 Bounce Forward will be holding virtual events, visit the Facebook group for events.
 For more information contact Gabrielle Szarek, Director of Transition Services at 314-817-2255.

 All residential services are continuing uninterrupted, with extra precautions being taken to ensure resident and staff safety.
 Restricted access to visitors or guests within homes of the people we support has been implemented.
 These are similar to the restrictions implemented in assisted living facilities and retirement homes.
 For additional information, please contact Mary Anne Tolliver, Director of Senior Services and Navigator of Residential Supports at 314-817-2218.
 We recently updated the families of individuals we support on our response.

 Employment Services is currently providing in person services and virtual communication supports following guidelines of the CDC and restrictions put in place by each employer.
 For questions or more information, please email the employment team or you can call 314-569-2211 to connect with someone in employment.
 A member of the management team will be available during business hours.
 All Skills to Pay the Bills classes are open to virtual supports by emailing the employment team.

 Resources for Families